piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 Q: Where is user data stored?\
 A: We have an instance of Azure SQL which tracks data.

+Q: And what technology is the social media website built in?\
+A: ASP.NET Core and React

 Q: Can we see a diagram of the existing applications architecture?\
 A: Sure, here you go: